Input Files

 The GFA usually comes from the assembler, not from ChromoSort.
 Look in the original assembly output directory before any post-processing or renaming step.
 Common examples are hifiasm primary/haplotype graph files, Verkko graph files, or graph outputs produced while converting unitig/contig graphs to FASTA.
 The most important practical rule is that GFA segment names must still match the sequence names ChromoSort sees in the assembly FASTA or in the chromo sort assignment report.
 If the FASTA was exported from the same graph, this usually works naturally.
 If the FASTA was renamed, polished, split, or scaffolded by another tool, keep a name map or regenerate graph evidence for the renamed sequences.

-For graph review, use the graph closest to the FASTA being sorted or filled:
+For graph review, use the graph closest to the FASTA being sorted or filled.
+The simplest case is a contig-level GFA whose S segment names match the FASTA:

 assembly.fa # FASTA passed to chromo sort/fix/gapfill